mozilla/foresight/landscape/open-web-tech.md

-### Have thoughts, questions, concerns about the future of mixed reality?
+### Have thoughts, questions, concerns about the future of open web technologies?
 Reach out to us!